 Moving Forward With Invoice Factoring: How to Apply

-Since invoice factoring is such a unique form of financing, it’s actually quite easy to apply for.
-As a business owner, you don’t need to worry about financial checks or time in business because it’s actually the person paying back the lender who is responsible for creditworthiness and other qualifications.
+Since invoice factoring is such a unique form of financing, it's actually quite easy to apply for.
+Origination of an account is simple and straightforward.
+As a business owner, you don't need to worry about financial checks or time in business because the likelihood of repayment isn't about your creditworthiness but about the customers--they are the ones responsible for creditworthiness and other qualifications.
 The factoring invoice acts as collateral.
 To apply for invoice factoring and get approved, you must provide the following:

 - One-page application

-- List of names of businesses and contact info you are invoicing
+- List of names of businesses and their contact info you are invoicing

 - Accounts Receivable Ledger